waffleio/waffle.io-takeout/doc/DEV.md

 4. Run `sudo ./install.sh` and follow the install.
   - You must specify a hostname and configure ngrok (explained below) to tunnel traffic to your VM.
   - For your mongo uri, run `mongod` on your host (local) machine and then use the IP for your host machine.
+5. If you are running Ubuntu 15, you'll need to switch the system to use Upstart instead of Systemd.
+  - `apt-get upstart-sysv`
+  - `sudo update-initramfs -u`

 #### Configure ngrok
 Waffle has a team ngrok account.
 You need to request access to it if you don't have it already.
 Then follow these steps: